cycling777/windows11-Set-Up-Chocolatey/README.md

 # windows11-Set-Up-Chocolatey
 Makeing devlopment environment with chocolatry in windows11
+This tutorial is for datascientists and front-end engineers

 ## What is Chacolatey
 Chocolatey is the package manager for windows like apt or brew.